mahshidahmadian/heart-failure-ML/README.md

-# Heart Failure Prediction with Logistic Regression
+# Heart Failure Prediction - Machine Learning

 This is a project for the Course of Machine Learning Algorithms, year 2022.